There is clutter lurking in every home, in particular the following items.

 - Product boxes.
 They seem useful for returns, online sales and house-moves.
-But a broken item under warranty doesn’t need a box for return, your re-sale is not markedly improved by having the box, and there are better boxes for moving house.
+But a broken item under warranty doesn’t need a box for return.
+Your re-sale is not markedly improved by having the box.
+Also there are better boxes for moving house.
 More importantly these items take up a lot of space in the meantime.
 How can I use them?
 Cute plain ones (I’m looking at you Apple) can be used as drawer dividers in a MarieKondo style.
 In particular for small things like junk drawers, stationery, jewellery and cosmetics.
 And the big boxes for underwear.
 If not, into the curbside recycling bin they go.

 But the best thing to do is say no. Don’t let them inside in the first place.
 Get organised and use what you already own.
 They are like bad lovers – charm their way in and don’t want to leave.